Reports of Birth Abroad

 - Other documents related to the birth such as hospital records, records of pre-natal care, etc.

 - Evidence of the citizen parent's physical presence in the United States from his/her birth until the birth of the child.
-(School report cards or transcripts, employment records, income tax returns, W-2 forms, social security earnings statements, pay receipts, and passport entry/exit stamps, are examples of documents that can be used for this purpose.)
+This applies only if only one parent is U.S. citizen.
+See below for additional information physical presence requirements.
+(Examples of documentation oh physical presence are school report cards or transcripts, employment records, income tax returns, W-2 forms, social security earnings statements, pay receipts, and passport entry/exit stamps.)

 - The fee $100.00 or the equivalent in Malaysian ringgit.
-(Fees may be paid in cash or by credit card.)
+(Fees may be paid in Malaysian Ringgit, USD or by credit card.)

 Documents presented should be originals or certified copies.
 Any documents not in English must be accompanied by certified translations.